 )

 MCP tools are automatically registered with the LLM’s function registry and can be called during conversations.
-Please check out our MCP guide for more.
+See the MCP guide for more.

 Event System